bumperman/MYD-Y6ULX-LinuxDevelopmentGuide/en/Chapter6.md

 # 6 System update

-MYS-6ULX series board use two method to update system to NAND flash on board, MfgTool and SD card.
+MYS-6ULX series board use two methods to update system to NAND flash on board, MfgTool and SD card.

 ## MfgTool update method

 ### Install tool

-The NXP has support an manufacture tool called MfgTool, we use MfgTool 2.7.0 version.The MfgTool suppors Windows and Linux system.It is locate in directory "03-Tools\MfgTool" of resource package.You can copy and extract it to your work directory.
+The NXP supports a manufacture tool called MfgTool, we use MfgTool 2.7.0 version.The MfgTool suppors Windows and Linux system.It is located in directory "03-Tools\MfgTool" of resource package.You can copy and extract it to your work directory.

 ### Update steps(follow the sequence):

-* Chnage third bit as ON, four bit as OFF on toggle switch(SW1).
+* Change third bit as ON, four bit as OFF on toggle switch(SW1).
 * Connect power adapter to power jack(J1) on board.
-* Use Micro USB cable connect to board and PC USB port.
+* Use Micro USB cable connect to board with PC USB port.
-* Double client file "mfgtool2-yocto-mx6ul-evk-nand.vbs" under MfgTool directory, then the MfgTool will show the HID device on reconigz.
+* Double click file "mfgtool2-yocto-mx6ul-evk-nand.vbs" under MfgTool directory, then the MfgTool will show the HID device on reconigz.
 * Click the "Start" button on MfgTool GUI, it will auto download system image to storage of board.

 The progress bar will show as green when update finish.
 While it will show as red if failed.In this case you can view "MfgTool.log" file to get more information.Another way is use USB to TTL cable connect to Debug port(JP1), you can view the serial port output to analysis failed reason after update again.